-Twelve Portuguese passengers, including a seven-year-old girl, died when their minibus collided with a heavy goods truck on a road in central France known locally as "the road of death".
+Twelve Portuguese passengers, including a seven-year-old girl, died when their minibus collided with a heavy truck on a highway in central France known locally as “the road of death”.

 The crash occurred late Thursday as the minibus was travelling from Switzerland to Portugal, taking the passengers home for the Easter holidays.

-“The twelve passengers of the minibus, who were all Portuguese, are dead,” said a statement from the local authority.
+“The 12 passengers of the minibus, who were all Portuguese, are dead,” said a statement from the local authority.

 Authorities said the minibus swerved for an unknown reason and slammed head-first into the truck on a notorious traffic blackspot near the town of Moulins.

-The minibus driver and two Italian drivers of the truck survived with injuries which they are expected to survive.
+The minibus driver and two Italian drivers of the truck suffered injuries but are expected to survive.